Spriting guide

 The Rules of Splicing

-3. DO recolor the end result to one color scheme.
+3. DO recolor the end result to one consistent color scheme.

-4. DO edit the shading style to make sure all of the body parts colored with the same color match.
+4. DO edit the shading style to make sure all body parts that are colored with the same color match.
 This also applies if you've flipped any parts - you'll need to change the direction of the light source.

 Now, how do we splice?

 Firstly, you need to get the sprites into your paint program, obviously.
-You might want to use both R/S and FR/LG sprites, maybe even Emerald ones or ones you've revamped (but ONLY if you can honestly look at your revamp and the official sprite side by side and not tell which is which except for recognizing the pose).
-Here, I'm going to do an Electabuzz/Aerodactyl splice (generated by the random Pokémon generator), I'm going to use the FR/LG sprites for it, and I may use parts from my revamped Gold version sprite, so I'm opening that too for safety.
-For now I can't be bothered to use the R/S sprites or anything too. [screenshot]
+You might want to use sprites from multiple games or even ones you've revamped (but only if you can honestly look at your revamp and the official sprite side by side and not tell which is which except for recognizing the pose and possibly size).
+Here, I'm going to do an Electabuzz/Aerodactyl splice (generated randomly by the sprite generator); I'm going to use the FR/LG sprites for it, and I may also use parts from my revamped Gold version sprite, so I'm opening that too for safety.
+I don't think I'll need any other sprites for now. [screenshot]

 Now, decide which parts you want to use for the splice.
 I have decided that I want Electabuzz's little antennae, the hair on its head, the markings, probably the sides of the head, the end of the tail, the claws, and the arms, while keeping everything on Aerodactyl except the end of the tail and the horns.
 Then remove everything you're not going to use - just erase it carefully, making sure to remove everything you were going to remove and nothing you weren't going to remove.
-Don't do it if the part is covering up some of an area you're going to use, though - you can erase what's not covering it, but keep the exact part that's covering it intact.
-Again, for safety, if you're using many sprites from different games, erase those parts from all of the different sprites.
-Now, in my case, even though the markings and sides of the head are probably going to be drawn on Aerodactyl itself, I'll still need the sprites for reference, so I'm not erasing any of them, but note that in Paint, I highly recommend just making extra copies of the sprites if you want reference and erasing from the original copies, because in Paint, the lasso tool is not very precise and therefore it's very hard to select what you want completely but without any extra pixels.
+Now, in my case, even though the markings and sides of the head are probably going to be drawn from scratch onto Aerodactyl itself, I'll still need the sprites for reference, and I'm using ImageReady where the Lasso tool is quite precise, so I'm not erasing any of them.
+In Paint, however, it is just about necessary to erase the parts you don't need, simply to have room to select the ones you do need; if you need to keep the full sprites around for reference, just copy and paste an extra copy of the sprite before you erase anything.

 Now you should have all the parts for your splice ready. [screenshot]

 But we're not just some spriters.
-After you're satisfied with the overall image of your sprite, you can start filling in the gaps - from scratch.
-Basically, you draw in any missing parts pixel by pixel with the pencil tool, and make carefully sure to shade them - see the revamping part, which you should have read, on shading both body and outlines.
-Usually these parts will be small; if they aren't, I suggest you change your plans for the splice until you're a bit more experienced.
-In my case, it's mainly the right (our left) arm, but I'm also erasing a pixel from the tail end that looked odd, and don't forget to edit out the parts that you weren't going to use but were on top of some you were going to use.
+After you're satisfied with the overall composition of your sprite, you can start filling in the gaps from scratch.
+Basically, you draw in any missing parts pixel by pixel with the pencil tool, and make carefully sure to shade them properly - see the revamping part, which you should have read, on shading both body and outlines.
+Usually these parts will be quite small; if they aren't, I suggest you change your plans for the splice until you're a bit more experienced.
+In my case, it's mainly the right (our left) arm, but I'm also erasing a pixel from the tail end that looked odd.

-But as I said, this is a mix we're talking about, and therefore we're going to recolor it with Electabuzz's colors.
-We do that exactly as we'd have done it if we were simply recoloring a normal sprite to another color. (i.e. go read that recoloring guide if you haven't already.
+But this is a mix we're talking about, and therefore we're going to recolor it with Electabuzz's colors.
+We do that exactly as we'd have done it if we were simply recoloring a normal sprite to another color.
+(Meaning you should go read that recoloring guide if you haven't already.
 Now.)

 Pixel-Overs

 What is a pixel-over?
-Well, it is when you take an existing image, resize it to be sprite-sized, and then pixel by pixel draw another image on top of it that imitates its outlines and basically turns out looking like a sprite version of the image.
-If that was a bit hard to understand, I've got some examples of my own (which you shall NOT steal), made from Sugimori art:
+Well, it is when you take an existing image, possibly resize it, and then pixel by pixel draw another image on top of it that imitates its outlines and basically turns out looking like a sprite version of the image.
+If that sounds confusing, I've got some examples of my own, made from Sugimori art:

-For comparison, here is the actual Sugimori art, courtesy of Pokémon Forever's Pokédex, of those two (excuse the gray background that Internet Explorer will see):
+For comparison, here is the actual Sugimori art of those two:

 As you can see, the colors are different - on my pixel-overs, I used the colors from the Ruby and Sapphire sprites - but the pose is the same.
-Also, a trained eye might notice that the pixel-overs are a bit larger than official sprites - this is because I randomly decided to do that, but you don't need to if you don't want to.
+Then the pixel-overs are smaller because I happened to make them that way - a trained eye might notice that they are also a bit larger than the official sprites.
+That's all just because I happened to choose this size when making them; they could have been any size.

 Pixel-overs are, in a way, "pseudo-scratching".
 The outline's shape is not yours, but the sprite technically is - you did not use any parts from other sprites to make it.
 The next step would be to draw your own poses and make pixel-overs from them - then you technically have a scratch sprite.
-That will obviously not be covered specifically, because the method is the exact same as when you use other art for pixel-overing.
+That will obviously not be covered specifically, because the method, once you start working at the pixel level, is the exact same as when you start with somebody else's art.

 Now, to start with, just find some suitable art to pixel-over.
 I'm going to continue my Sugimori series for this guide, but other official art you can pixel-over from is for example trading card art.
 Then, of course, if you do have some nice pictures that you drew yourself, even better.
-But I'm going to make a Scyther pixel-over.
-(Fwee, Scyther!)
+But I'm going to make a Scyther pixel-over because I like Scyther.

 First off, we need to resize it [screenshot].
 The size I like to have for my Sugimori pixel-overs is something like roughly 140-160 pixels when the dimensions are put together, so I made it this.
-The official Advance sprites are 64x64 pixels at the most, and the D/P sprites are 80x80.
-Also note that I chose to make the result jagged even though ImageReady has the ability to make it smooth - this will make the outline easier to follow.
+The official Advance sprites are 64x64 pixels at the most, the fourth-generation sprites are 80x80, and in the fifth generation they're up to 96x96.
+Also note that I chose to make the result jagged even though ImageReady has the ability to make it smooth - this will make the outline less blurry and thus easier to follow.
 To get the resizing option, go to Image > Image Size in ImageReady/Photoshop; in Paint, you can go to Image > Stretch/Skew and then stretch.

 When you're a beginner, make it relatively small.
 Scratch spriting and pixel-overing, whether you believe it or not, are an art form where the difficulty of creating one depends much more on the size of the sprite than on anything else.
-I've seen a list of spriter "ranks", where in order to be an "expert" one had to be able to create 100x100 pixel-overs from 2000x2000 images, with it noted that "the smaller, the better".
+I've seen a list of spriter "ranks" where in order to be an "expert" one had to be able to create 100x100 pixel-overs from 2000x2000 images, with it noted that "the smaller, the better".
 This is not true.
-Making a 200x200 pixel-over of an image is not only harder than a 100x100 one, but expontentially so, and not only because you have so many more pixels that you need to consider one at a time, but because there are all sorts of things you can get away with in a small sprite but not in a bigger one.
-Sure, it is more difficult to fit details into a 100x100 image than a 200x200 one, but fitting proper detail from a decently detailed 2000x2000 image onto a 100x100 is simply impossible and thus can not be a sign of skill.
+Making a big pixel-over of an image is not only harder than a small one, but exponentially so, and not only because you have so many more pixels that you need to consider one at a time, but because there are all sorts of things you can get away with in a small sprite but not in a bigger one.
+Sure, it is more difficult to fit details into a 100x100 image than a 200x200 one, but that isn't a matter of skill so much as how well the original image was chosen.
 As long as the pixel-over is large enough to fit the detail you need on, for the love of all things holy don't make it larger than that for the hell of it until you really know what you're doing.

 Anyway, now that it's small, magnify it.
 Choose a darkish color that does not appear in the sprite - black is fine in some cases, but not all - and start tracing the outline of the art.
 (In layered programs, do this on a new layer.)
 You don't need to follow it exactly if doing so would make the outline look worse - all the advice given in the outlining guide in the In-Depth Tutorials section to make an outline look smooth is more important than making each particular pixel exactly like it is in the original art.

-Basically, unless that's the desired effect, never do the examples on the left, and do it like it is on the right.
-Do not drag the pencil tool; draw one pixel at a time.
-You may also have to do "pseudo-outlines"; basically, use a different color, not necessarily dark but still one clearly distinguishable from the art, to mark a narrow area that will be separated from the rest only by color separation but not with an actual outline, such as the green edge on Scyther's scythes and wings (see sprite below).
-This generally applies to anything that is only one pixel wide.
-There, it would look very messy if you tried to do that outline in the same color as the rest of the outline; just color the area completely in the color of your choice.
+You may also have to do "pseudo-outlines"; basically, use a different color, not necessarily dark but still one clearly distinguishable from the original art, to mark a narrow area that will be separated from the rest only by color separation but not with an actual outline, such as the green edge on Scyther's scythes and wings (see sprite below).
+This generally applies to anything that is only one or two pixels wide.
+There, it would look very messy if you tried to make an outline of it in the same color as the rest of the outline.
+Instead, just color the area completely in the color of your choice.

 Now, I've finished the outline roughly, and then it's time to erase the original art.
 (It's often good to keep a copy of it somewhere for reference with the shading, though.)
 Then make the outlines black if they weren't already.
-Here's how it looks:
+Here's how it looks now:

 Coloring time.
-Using the Paint Bucket tool, color the whole sprite with the darkest shade you're going to use.
-(Well, again, I like to start with the darkest, but if your preference is different, by all means use it.)
+Using the Paint Bucket tool, color the whole sprite with your base colors... unless you're like me and like to start with the shadow color.
+I'm going to do the latter, but you do whatever you want.
 Of course, our Scyther doesn't look particularly good after this treatment...

 But no worries; we're about to fix that.
-Now, using the technique described in the revamping guide, add the base color on top of the shadow color.
+Now, using the basic principles described in the shading guide, add the first layer of shading - the base color in my case, but possibly the shadow color in yours.
 Scyther is already looking better...

 And then, finally, it's the highlighting.

-Now that that's done, we can shade the outlines, again using the technique described in the revamping guide, and Scyther is done.
+Now that that's done, we can shade the outlines, using the technique described in the revamping guide, make the sprite transparent if we're working in a good paint program, and Scyther is done.

 Scratch Sprites